rot1024/notiondown/README.md

   auth?: string;
   /** Cache directory for storing cached data.
 It should be set until the custom client is provided. */ cacheDir?: string;
-  /** Relative path to image directory, used for image URLs in markdown.
-Defaults to "images". */ imageDir?: string;
+  /** Relative path to assets directory, used for asset URLs (images, videos, audio) in markdown.
+Defaults to "assets". */ assetsDir?: string;
   /** Render markdown to HTML.
 Defaults to true. */ renderHtml?: boolean;
   /** If true, debug messages will be logged to console.
 Defaults to false. */